AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

 When `inheritThreadLocals` is true, constructor creates the `inheritableThreadLocals` based on the values of the `parent` (current) thread.
 It means that the thread copies the **`inheritableThreadLocals` value only one time and never syncs `inheritableThreadLocals` back with parent thread**.
 Because of that, changes in the parent thread `inheritableThreadLocals` are not reflected.
 But `ThreadLocal.createInheritedMap` **does not perform "deep copy"**, so changes in the ThreadLocal values themselves will be visible to the child Thread.

-Based on the source code analysis, `InheritableThreadLocal` will not work well with Thread Pools, where we can re-use the thread for the next task.
+Based on the source code analysis, `InheritableThreadLocal` will not work well with Thread Pools, where we do not create a thread every time and can re-use the thread for the next task.

 ### Tests